QMeCha/QMeCha_tools/README.md

    Matteo Barborini (matteo.barborini.at.gmail.com)
 ```

-### Basis sets and the pseudopotentials in QMeCha format.
+### Basis sets and pseudopotentials in QMeCha format.

 The organization of the files is discussed in depth in the manual.
 Here we briefly recall the basic aspects.
+The Basis sets and pseudopotentials contained in this repository are adjusted from the repository of [M. Burkatzki, C. Filippi and M. Dolg](http://burkatzki.com/pseudos/index.2.html) and from the [Pseudopotential Library](https://pseudopotentiallibrary.org/).

+Up till now the repository contains the BFD[^1], ccECP[^2] and eCEPP[^3] pseudopotentials with the corresponding basis sets.

 ### Basis sets format.